Having a merry mindful Christmas

 However here at Mellownest we also hear a lot from parents who are totally worn out by the festive season.
 With crabby, over-excited kids, a house to decorate, family to feed and a six-page present list it’s no wonder the average mum is plain worn out.

 So we wanted to let you in on a few simple secrets for having your best Christmas yet.

 Forget the flashy adverts, busy shopping centres and non-stop Christmas pop music.

 What does Christmas mean for you?

 A chance to snuggle up and practice your hygge?

-Great.
-Because I bet when you were thinking about those memories above from your childhood you didn’t remember every single present.
+Because I bet when you think about your childhood Christmas you didn’t remember every single present.